EvgenyKashin/MriSpineDetection/README.md

 - Add more data augmentation.
 - Do oversampling of smaller classes.
 - Make predict loop in different script.
+- Hide all area with text in images to prevent overfitting.
 ## References
 - https://github.com/experiencor/keras-yolo3 - yolo v3 model training.